Richfield Coliseum

+Concerts

 The Coliseum was a regular concert venue, with its first event being a concert by Frank Sinatra.
 The first rock concert at the Richfield Coliseum, in October 1974, featured Stevie Wonder in October 1974.
 The last concert was by Roger Daltrey, in 1994; that was also the last official event at the arena.

+The Grateful Dead played thirteen shows at the Coliseum - the first on September 7, 1990, and the last on March 21, 1994.

 History

 The arena, which opened in 1974, replaced the Cleveland Arena, which had 12,500+ boxing capacity, 10,000+ otherwise.
 The new arena seated 20,273 for basketball and 18,544 for hockey, and was one of the first indoor arenas to contain luxury boxes.
 Cavaliers founder Nick Mileti was the driving force behind the Coliseum's construction, believing that its location in northern Summit County south of Cleveland near the confluence of the Ohio Turnpike and Interstates 77 and 271 was ideally suited given the growth of urban sprawl.

-While Cleveland Arena had once been one of the finest arenas in the country when it opened in 1937, it had not aged well by the time the Csvs arrived.
+While Cleveland Arena had once been one of the finest arenas in the country when it opened in 1937, it had not aged well by the time the Cavs arrived.
 It also had little parking.
 City officials balked at a downtown replacement, leading Mileti to turn his attention to the suburbs.
+The Michael Dokes vs. Gerrie Coetzee professional boxing match was held at the Richfield Coliseum on September 23, 1983.
+That match was televised by HBO and contested for the WBA heavyweight world championship.

 The Coliseum was built in Richfield to draw fans from both of Northeast Ohio's major cities, as nearly five million Ohioans lived within less than an hour's drive (in good weather) from the Coliseum.
 While the arena's location hindered attendance somewhat, the Cavaliers' average attendance was over 18,000 per game each of the last two seasons at the Coliseum.
 In a 2012 interview with ESPN's Bill Simmons, basketball great Larry Bird said that it was his favorite arena to play in.
 The Coliseum was the site of Bird's final game in the NBA.

 The Force also drew well at Richfield: 20,174 attended when Cleveland took on Minnesota on April 6, 1986, still the largest regular-season crowd (and the third-largest overall) ever to see an indoor soccer match in the US.